Anarchick/skript-packet/README.md

 You can do a lot of things with packets, but it's really hard to understand how to use them ...

-This link can help you to identify the content of a packet: https://wiki.vg/Protocol
+This link can help you to identify the content of a packet: https://wiki.vg/Protocol This link can help you to identify the arguments of a packet: https://minidigger.github.io/MiniMappingViewer/

 # Example of code using skript-packet + skript-reflect (FOR 1.16.x)